Can you have too many shrimp?

 If you’re noticing a higher than normal disease or death rate in your tank, it’s worth considering whether overpopulation might be the cause.

-Changes in shrimp behaviorOpens in a new tab., slowed growth of young shrimp, deteriorating water quality, and increased disease or death are all signs that your shrimp tank may be overpopulated.
+Changes in shrimp behavior, slowed growth of young shrimp, deteriorating water quality, and increased disease or death are all signs that your shrimp tank may be overpopulated.
 Recognizing these signs early can help you take action to restore balance and ensure the health of your shrimp.

 Super Crystal Red Shrimp eating shrimp dinner